MattKevan/uxlift/_books/strategic-writing-for-ux-drive-engagement-conversion-and-retention-with-every-word.md

 title: 'Strategic Writing for UX: Drive Engagement, Conversion, and Retention with Every Word'
 image: "/assets/images/strategic-writing.jpg"
-intro: When you depend on users to perform specific actions-like buying tickets, playing a game, or riding public transit-well-placed words are most effective.
+description: When you depend on users to perform specific actions-like buying tickets, playing a game, or riding public transit-well-placed words are most effective.
 But how do you choose the right words?
 And how do you know if they work?
 link: https://amzn.to/2LhUGaj